Definition of the archaeological observation zone with regard to preventive archaeology

 Last update

-A chance discovery of archaeological remains during the course of development works necessarily entails an immediate halt to the works pending the carrying-out of archaeological investigations on the site concerned.
+A chance discovery of archaeological remains during the course of development works necessarily entails an immediate halt to the works pending the carrying out of archaeological investigations on the site concerned.
 For that reason, the Ministry of Culture and the National Institute of Archaeological Research (Institut national des recherches archéologiques - INRA) have established the principle of preventive archaeology.

 That principle pursues a twofold objective:

-- offering land owners, project owners and/or developers greater planning certainty in the context of the works envisaged.
+- offering landowners, project owners and/or developers greater planning certainty in the context of the works envisaged.

 The principle of preventive archaeology replaces the practices previously followed, whereby, in the event of a chance discovery, the State shut down the construction site, giving rise to additional, unforeseen delays and costs.

-The archaeological observation zone
+Archaeological observation zone

 In accordance with the legal provisions relating to cultural heritage, the INRA has drawn up a map of the archaeological observation zone (zone d’observation archéologique - ZOA) based on:

-- second, further information and data emanating from the competent State or municipal administrative authorities responsible for the use, occupation, study or protection of the soil or subsoil or in charge of excavation and development works.
+- secondly, further information and data emanating from the competent State or municipal administrative authorities responsible for the use, occupation, study or protection of the soil or subsoil or in charge of excavation and development works.

 Who to contact